Typing Math in Microsoft Word

 R

-To obtain $\overrightarrow{CD}$, type (CD), then \vec, then press spacebar
+Ray: To obtain $\overrightarrow{CD}$, type (CD), then \ray or \vec, then press spacebar twice.

-rho (lowercase): \rho followed by spacebar, produces the output $\rho $.
+rho (lowercase): \rho (all lowercase) followed by spacebar.
+Produces the output $\rho $.

-details on using the commands \sqrt, \cbrt, and \qdrt.
+Roots: See Square root, Cube root, Fourth root for details on using the Math AutoCorrect codes \sqrt, \cbrt, and \qdrt.

-Any root can be typed using the \sqrt command in conjunction with the ampersand
+Any root can be typed using the \sqrt code in conjunction with the ampersand symbol as follows.

 •$\sqrt[5]{32}$ can be obtained by typing \sqrt(5&32), then spacebar.